twlab/cig-pipelines/pipelines/align-and-call.README.md

 Align WGS and call variants.
 This pipeline is a standard for aligning WGS data to a reference using bwa-mem, then calling variants with GATK haplocaller.

+## Files
+* align-and-call.wdl - WDL pipeline
+* align-and-call.inputs.json - pipeline inputs with place holders
+* align-and-call.outputs.yaml - steps and outputs to be copied after pipeline run
+* align-and-call.imports.zip - imports used in the WDL

 ## Inputs

 * name [String] - base name for outputs